stakeworld/stakeworld-treasury/Q4-RPC-setup-maintenance.md

 ## Context/problem/solution

 ### RPC nodes
 RPC nodes are an essential part of the kusama/polkadot ecosystem since they give the possibility to interact with the chain.
-STAKEWORLD has been running 2 (pruned) public RPC servers ([dot.rpc.stakeworld.nl](http://dot.rpc.stakeworld.nl/) and [ksm.rpc.stakeworld.nl](http://ksm.rpc.stakeworld.nl/)) for a while now which were originally deployed for internal use and according to the logs also have found their way to some public use.
+Stakeworld has been running 2 (pruned) public RPC servers ([dot.rpc.stakeworld.nl](http://dot.rpc.stakeworld.nl/) and [ksm.rpc.stakeworld.nl](http://ksm.rpc.stakeworld.nl/)) for a while now which were originally deployed for internal use and according to the logs also have found their way to some public use.
 We created a [pull request](https://github.com/polkadot-js/apps/pull/8227) for inclusion in the polkadot.js app but after reviewing earlier pulls, commits and remarks concluded that a full node was required so started setting up two full archive RPC nodes on high end hardware.
 We did some stress testing and finetuning and updated our [pull request](https://github.com/polkadot-js/apps/pull/8227) with updated info.

 ## Technical
 The RPC services are hosted on a high end dedicated server with nvme disk, 128Gb memory, unlimited network traffic on a 1 Gbit network link with nodes running in archive mode (`--state-pruning archive --blocks-pruning archive`).